Chokyotager/NotYetAnotherNightshade/README.md

 </div>

 ## About
-**NotYetAnotherNightshade** (NYAN) is a graph variational encoder as described in the manuscript "Variational graph encoders: a surprisingly effective generalist algorithm for holistic computer-aided drug design".
+**NotYetAnotherNightshade** (NYAN) is a graph variational encoder as described in the manuscript "Application of variational graph encoders as an effective generalist algorithm in holistic computer-aided drug design".

 It allows for the embedding of molecules into a continuous latent space, and subsequent surrogate model training for molecular property prediction not limited to drug design and other chemistry applications.